Features of the Modern Roundabout Safety Tips for Driving in a Roundabout Environmental Factors: A Roundabout is not a Traffic Circle

 A roundabout is a circular intersection where drivers travel in a counterclockwise pattern around a center island.
 The driver yields to traffic in the roundabout, then enters the roundabout and exits at the desired street.
 There are no traffic signals in the roundabout, making travel flow at a steady pace.

 Did you know?
 Studies conducted by the Federal Highway Administration have found that roundabouts can increase traffic capacity on streets between 30 to 50 percent.

 The increased capacity is due to yielding until a gap is available, versus waiting at a traffic signal.

 Features of the Modern Roundabout

-A raised central island is the main physical feature of a roundabout.
+The main physical feature of a roundabout.
 Designed to control the direction of traffic and reduce the speed of traffic to 20 miles per hour or less.

-A truck apron is a raised section of concrete around the center island.
+The raised section of concrete around the center island.
 The truck apron acts as an extra lane for large vehicles.
 The back wheels of large vehicles can ride up on the apron, so it can easily complete the turn, while the raised portion discourages use by smaller vehicles.

-Splitter islands are triangular islands found when approaching a roundabout.
+The triangular islands found when approaching a roundabout.
 They are designed to slow and guide traffic.
 The islands also direct traffic to the right providing a soft righthand entrance to the roundabout.
 This action reduces the amount of T-bone or head-on collisions typically found at traditional intersections.
 The islands also provide refuge for pedestrians, giving them a safe place to wait while they cross one direction of traffic at a time.
 It is important to note that pedestrians have the right of way at these crosswalks.

 Roundabouts are designed to make intersections more efficient and safer for drivers, pedestrians and bicyclist.